sorted-bits/quantumhub-app/content/docs/Installation/nodejs.md

 cp config.yaml.example config.yaml
 ```

+### Update the configuration file

-Edit the configuration file to your liking.
+Edit [the configuration file](/docs/installation/configuration/) so it matches your setup.

 ### Start the server

 ```bash
 npm start
 ```

+### Access the Webinterface

+Open your browser and navigate to [http://localhost:3000](http://localhost:3000).

 {{% /steps %}}